dancercasey/getlexaicoin/README.md

 - **Optics Sabotage**
   - README and Known badge optics were diluted or overwritten
   - Forked repos emerged without validator-grade documentation
-  - Symbolic clarity of the LEX asset was compromised
+  - Symbolic clarity of the LEXX asset was compromised

 - **Liquidity Trap Collapse**
   - Swap ratios were recalibrated to drain rather than reinforce optics